 Mental Practice Techniques: A Comprehensive Guide for Musicians

 As a musician, not all of your practice will be on your instrument.
 Some of it will be in your head, and some of it may even be on objects that just look like your instrument.
-We call this mental practice, and in this excerpt from Barbara LaFitte’s Practicing Techniques for Musicians course, the principal oboist in the Boston Ballet Orchestra shares tips on how to practice your instrument when you just aren’t able to actually play your instrument.
+We call this mental practice, and in this excerpt from Barbara LaFitte’s Practicing Techniques for Musicians course, the former principal oboist in the Boston Ballet Orchestra shares tips on how to practice your instrument when you just aren’t able to actually play your instrument.

 Discover